-All of the ESF's investments are Level 1 measurements since these financial assets are traded in active markets where quotable values are readily available.
+All of the ESF's investments and other foreign currency denominated assets are Level 1 measurements since these financial assets are traded in active markets where quotable values are readily available.

-NOTE 1-SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (Continued)
+NOTE 1 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (Continued)

 J. Special Drawing Right Certificates Issued to Federal Reserve Banks